nuxtlabs/vue-telescope-website/content/terms.md

 - you will not use this website for any illegal or unauthorized purpose;
 - your use of this website will not violate any applicable law or regulation.

-If you have any queries about the website or these terms, you can contact us by e-mail, telephone or post: ...
+If you have any queries about the website or these terms, you can contact us by [e-mail](mailto:vuetelemetry@nuxtjs.com)